btconway/babyagi/README.md

   - The evaluted figures, especially for time to completion, vary from run to run.
 Still room for improvement...

 ## Update: Manual trigger for final prompt and log file append after restart with same objective added
-  - Log files (task_list.txt) are getting appended after re-start, in case the OBJECTIVE is unchanged
-  - Adding of simple trigger mechanism using trigger.txt and text "STOP" in file.
-Write the text into the file during runtime and during next task list creation the final prompt is triggered.
+  - Adding of simple trigger mechanism using file trigger.txt and text "STOP".
+Write the text into the file+save during runtime, and during next task list creation the final prompt is triggered, giving the user the freedom to decide when the final response shall be generated.
 I was not able to integrate something with key press detection in the existing code, so that has to suffice for the time being.
+  - Log files (task_list.txt) are getting appended after re-start, in case the OBJECTIVE is unchanged.
+Helps not to loose parts of the task list for later use.

 <<<<<<<<<<<<<<<<<<<<<<<